Rental Reference Letters (Landlord, Tenant) – Free Templates

 Who Should You Choose As a Reference

-There are some important factors to remember when you need a letter that provides a reference for your good conduct as a tenant.
+There are some important factors to remember when you need to provide a reference for your good conduct as a tenant.
 Since this document is important in determining if the potential landlord will rent their property to you, you must ensure that it is effective in supporting your request to rent a property.

 You must carefully choose who you ask to provide a reference for rental history.
-We provide some helpful tips to remember when requesting a letter that serves as a reference for your good behavior as a tenant.
+We provide some helpful tips to remember when requesting it that serve as a reference for your good behavior as a tenant.

 Suitable references